Patio not growing

 1. 1

 Use a soil test kit to determine the pH and nutrient levels of your patio soil.
-This will help identify any amendments needed.
+This will help you identify any imbalances that need to be addressed.

 2. 2